hydroaggie/hydroaggie.github.io/_projects/DOE_ExaSheds_project.md

     This image shows the ExaSheds project overview.
 </div>

-ExaSheds is a DOE funded project aims to advance watershed system science using machine learning-assisted simulation.
+ExaSheds is a DOE funded project that aims to advance watershed system science using machine learning-assisted simulation.
+You can read about the detailed information [here](https://exasheds.org/about/).

-You can read about the detailed information [here]().
+The USU team was awarded a subcontract to develop watershed hydro-thermal models for the Upper Neversink Watershed within the Delaware River Basin.
+The developed watershed models will provide training data for ML-assisted inverse modeling which will be performed by the PNNL team.

 **USU Team**: